-&lt;sup>18By Lerner symmetry, export taxes are redundant only if they can be set at the same level in all sectors.
+&lt;sup>19By Lerner symmetry, export taxes are redundant only if they can be set at the same level in all sectors.

-This special case of our model highlights the combined importance of three key factors in the optimality of tariff escalation: (i) downstream firms' costs depend on input costs, and thus on input tariffs, (ii) downstream production features increasing returns to scale, and (iii) downstream firms can relocate to Foreign while consumers cannot.
-As a result, input tariffs raise downstream firms' costs, which decreases the size of the downstream sector (as firms relocate), and thus lowers its efficiency.
+This special case of our model highlights the combined importance of three key factors in the optimality of tariff escalation: (i) downstream firms' costs depend on input costs, and thus on input tariffs, (ii) downstream production features increasing returns to scale, and (iii) downstream firms' costs, which decreases the size of the downstream sector (as firms relocate), and thus lowers its efficiency.
 By contrast, final-good tariffs raise consumer costs, but do not decrease the number of consumers or affect their production efficiency (in fact, downstream tariffs raise downstream efficiency by expanding the size of the sector).
 In the next subsection, we further demonstrate why increasing returns to scale downstream are essential for optimal policy to feature escalation by analyzing a comparable model with constant returns to scale.